 Me and Hubby Dear are what some might call munchers.
 You know, the kinds that could live on finger foods alone.
 Yes, now that I think back a little, we most certainly are one of those kinds.

-The first time we went out, ever, we unsuccesfully tried to share a plate of french fries.
-I say we tried, because truly, I was was the one trying my best to get my fork into the plate while Hubby Dear conviniently walked at a much faster pace covering it with his arms.
-(Walking, since unlike the tradional way of going out to dinner for a first date, we chose to spend a day at the CNE.)
+The first time we went out, ever, we unsuccessfully tried to share a plate of french fries.
+I say we tried, because truly, I was was the one trying my best to get my fork into the plate while Hubby Dear conveniently walked at a much faster pace covering it with his arms.
+(Walking, since unlike the traditional way of going out to dinner for a first date, we chose to spend a day at the CNE.)
 Yes, the guy does like his fries, sometimes, I believe, even more than his pretty little wife.
 We spent the rest of the day bouncing between samosas, popcorn and fiery wings.

 When we’re not having friends over, our Friday nights usually turn out the same each week – a bunch of movies enjoyed over a platter of assorted mini treats.
 As much as our choice of movies may differ, the only variable constant to our evening would be the finger food.
 Constant, because they mostly always find themselves to be potato-based.
 And variable, because they almost never taste the same.

 I love experimenting with different flavours, and what better way to try a new flavour than to toss it over a bowl of plain boiled and mashed potatoes.
 From chat masala to chipotle-lime, the list of flavourings is endless, and the combinations one can come up with is overwhelming.
 We made this a couple of weeks ago.
 We, because while I fried, Hubby Dear ate, much to the dismay of his burning tongue.
 The things men do for food, or should I say, potatoes!

 Prep time: 30 min | Cooking time: 20 min | Makes: 24 bite-size parcels

 2 large potatoes, peeled, boiled, and mashed